AhoyISki/duat/README.md

 ### Roadmap

-These are the goals that have been acomplished or are on their
+These are the goals that have been accomplished or are on their
 way:

 * [x] Implement basic visual functionality (printing, scrolling,